-Further complicating our efforts is the often short lead times the ever-changing conditions of winter storms provide us to make adjustments to service plans and get the word on those changes out to you--our customers.
+Further complicating our efforts is the often short lead times the ever-changing conditions of winter storms present us in making adjustments to service plans and getting the word on those changes out to you--our customers.

 Also, road conditions during a snowstorm do not only affect how you get to our stations.
 They also can hamper our crews from getting to their work locations, and that also has an impact on service.

 Finally, the weather's impact on our service is not just determined by the amount of snow that falls, but also by the age of our equipment and the condition of our infrastructure.
-This is especially evident on the New Haven Line, where 100-year-old catenary and moveable bridges, and outdated signal and power systems are all highly susceptible to the effects of the weather.
+This is especially evident on the New Haven Line, where 100-year-old catenary and moveable bridges, and signal and power systems are all highly susceptible to the effects of the weather.
 The line can become adversely impacted by a severe storm.

 Routinely, snow and sub-freezing temperatures can affect our "cars" much like they affect your cars.
 Moisture from ice and snow can freeze in brake lines, air compressors and door mechanisms, causing them to malfunction.
-On our older equipment, snow and moisture can get into traction motors, which turn the train car's wheels, causing them to short out.
+On our older equipment, snow and moisture can get into traction motors, which can turn the train car's wheels, causing them to short out.
 (The design of our M7 & M8 cars places critical components inside, making them less susceptible to the effects of moisture.)

 Unlike one of your cars, when one of our cars is out of service, it affects you and 100 or so of your fellow commuters.
 And while we work to get our train cars back "on the road" as soon as possible, your train may have fewer cars — and therefore, fewer seats — creating more crowded conditions than usual.

 Extreme cold and drifting snow also affect switches and signals, which can delay your train.

 Be Prepared - Know Before You Go: